rclone/rclone/docs/content/flags.md

 ```
       --rc                                 Enable the remote control server
-      --rc-addr stringArray                IPaddress:Port or :Port to bind server to (default ["localhost:5572"])
+      --rc-addr stringArray                IPaddress:Port or :Port to bind server to (default [localhost:5572])
       --rc-allow-origin string             Origin which cross-domain request (CORS) can be executed from
       --rc-baseurl string                  Prefix for URLs - leave blank for root
       --rc-cert string                     TLS PEM key (concatenation of certificate and CA certificate)
       --rc-client-ca string                Client certificate authority to verify clients with
+      --rc-enable-metrics                  Enable prometheus metrics on /metrics
       --rc-files string                    Path to local files to serve on the HTTP server
       --rc-htpasswd string                 A htpasswd file - if not provided no authentication is done
       --rc-job-expire-duration Duration    Expire finished async jobs older than this value (default 1m0s)